IohannRabeson/tmignore-rs/README.md

 ```
 tmignore-rs monitor
 ```
-It will monitor the filesystem and will update the list of paths to exclude from Time Machine backups almost instantly, allowing you to definitively forget about it.
+It will monitor the filesystem and update the list of paths to exclude from Time Machine backups every 60 seconds.

 This program loads `~/.config/tmignore-rs/config.json` as its configuration file, creating it on first run if it doesn't exist.
 This configuration file is hot-reloaded so you don't need to restart tmignore-rs after modifying it.